 The amount of waste needs to be reduced to ensure potentially valuable resources are used efficiently, reduce the need to develop new landfills and extend the life of existing landfills.
-In 2007 nearly 400,000 tonnes of material was sent to landfills in the Wellington region.
+Cleanfills are one way to extend the life of landfills by diverting clean inert waste from the landfill waste stream.
+In 2007 nearly 400,000 tonnes of material was sent to landfills in the

+Altered by consent order 05/12/12 Appeals: ENV-2010-WLG-000072 Wellington region.
 At least 20 per cent and in some areas as much as 60 to 70 per cent could have been recycled or composted.
 This occurs because there is no market for the final product or there are no facilities in New Zealand to process the materials.
 While some materials are sent overseas for recycling or resource recovery, this option may not be viable in the long-term, so finding local solutions will become more important.